asladeofgreen/actus-core-ts/README.md

 # actus-core-ts

-Actus protocol typescript core implementation
+ACTUS protocol typescript implementation.

+## Status

+This library is currently WIP and should not be used in a production system !